MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 ```

 > **Note**
 > MetaSmellAnalyzer detects some smells using thresholds and/or fixed values.
-These values are defined into [smell.txt](https://github.com/mdipenta/UnityCodeSmellAnalyzer/blob/main/Analyzer/MetaSmellAnalyzer/smell.txt) file.
+These values are defined in the [smell.txt](https://github.com/mdipenta/UnityCodeSmellAnalyzer/blob/main/Analyzer/MetaSmellAnalyzer/smell.txt) file.
 > Values used are explained in the following:
 > - m_CollisionDetection: this variable is used to detect Heavy Phisics Computation for collision between Rigidbody collider and other colliders in the scene.
 The smell exists if this m_CollisionDetection variable of Rigidbody is equal to **1** or **2**.
 These values correspond to **Continuous** or **Continuous Dynamic** (see [Unity Manual](https://docs.unity3d.com/Manual/class-Rigidbody.html) for further details).
 > - m_EnableBakedLightmaps (into Animator): this parameter is used to detect Sub-optimal, expensive choice of lights, shadows, or reflections smell.
 If this variable assumes a value greater than **0** the gameobject uses baked lights.